Dimensional Insight AI

 Can Nora work with more than dashboard data?

-What version of Diver Platform is required?
+What version of the Diver Platform is required?

 What orchestration tooling supports the knowledge-base capability?